What are Injectable Fillers?

 When selecting an injector for injectable treatments, give your decision the same level of care and scrutiny that you would for a surgical procedure.
 Even though it is non-surgical, filler treatment is still a medical procedure that requires specific training, knowledge and skill to ensure safe treatment and natural-looking results.
 You’ll want to choose an injector with an extensive knowledge of facial anatomy, a well-developed aesthetic eye (look at how they groom themselves), and a surgeon’s skill and precision.

 Whomever you choose, make sure your injector has a proven background in cosmetic medicine as well as training and substantial experience performing filler injections.
 Ask to see Before & After photos of each potential provider’s patients.
-If an R.N. or physician’s assistant will be performing your injections, that person should be working closely under the supervision of a qualified physician, preferably board-certified.
+If an R.N. or physician’s associate will be performing your injections, that person should be working closely under the supervision of a qualified physician, preferably board-certified.

 What to Expect During Treatment